Dear Members and Friends of Hammond Presbyterian Church,

 · Music will be played but no singing will take place

-· Everyone will bring their own chair and sit in the marked positions 6 feet apart
+· Everyone will sit in the marked pews positioned 6 feet apart (Congregants will be ushered to a marked pew to maintain social distance)

 · Individual prayer requests can be emailed or phoned ahead to Tara for reading at the service